open-forest-observatory/automate-metashape/README.md

 - **A Metashape project file** (for additional future processing or for inspecting the data via the Metashape GUI)
 - **A processing log** (which records the processing time for each step and the full set of configuration parameters, for reproducibility)

-The outputs for a given workflow run are named using the following convention: `{run_name}_abc.xyz`.
+The outputs for a given workflow run are named using the following convention: `{project_name}_abc.xyz`.
 For example: `set14-highQuality_ortho.tif`.
-The run name and output directories are specified in the configuration file.
+The project name and output directories are specified in the configuration file.

 <br/>
 <br/>